Fargo Fire Explorer Post 2259

-The Fargo Fire Explorers Post 259 is a program dedicated to educating young adults about a career in the fire service.
+The Fargo Fire Explorer Post 2259 is a program dedicated to educating young adults about a career in the fire service.
 Explorers operate the post while being trained in fire fighting skills by advisors employed by the fire department.

-The training is typically scheduled six months at a time and may include fire behavior classes, ladder- and hose-handling classes, basic medical skills training, auto extrication, an introduction to rope rescue, etc. The post tries to schedule at least one live fire exercise a year where the separate skills taught at meetings are exercised in an environment that is as realistic as possible.
+The training may include fire behavior classes, ladder- and hose-handling classes, basic medical skills training, auto extrication, an introduction to rope rescue, etc. The post tries to schedule at least one live fire exercise a year where the separate skills taught at meetings are exercised in an environment that is as realistic as possible.

 Senior explorers are also responsible for operating the post.
 Post officers are elected annually by their peers to serve in different capacities similar to those of fire departments.
 For example, the explorer chief oversees all of the operations of the post, and an explorer assistant chief is responsible for assisting with the organization of training.

 The fire service has become a highly trained, well-educated profession that requires a career-long commitment to education.
 The explorer program assists explorers in obtaining the necessary education through scholarships.
 Perhaps more importantly, the explorer program develops an understanding of how to apply book knowledge to hands-on experiences.
-There are numerous options available for education, ranging from certificate programs at Northwest Technical College--Moorhead to masters programs at colleges across the country.
+There are numerous options available for education, ranging from certificate programs at M State in Moorhead, associate degree programs at a variety of community colleges, to masters programs at colleges across the country.

-This program is open to any responsible person between the ages of 16 and 21 who is willing to learn and abide by the rules, customs, and traditions of the Fargo Fire Department.
-For more information, please contact Justin Smith at 241-1540.
+This program is open to any responsible person between the ages of 14 and 21 who is willing to learn and abide by the rules, customs, and traditions of the Fargo Fire Department.
 The number of openings is limited by the availability of gear; therefore, those interested in the program will be considered on a first come, first-served basis.